 For more detailed information, and to buy tickets, click the link below:

 Here is a taste of the action last year!

 Please visit our YouTube channel for more full filmed versions of each of the paper presented from all of our conferences.
-However, to get exclusive access to the recordings of our 2017 papers, you will need to join up as a member below:
+However, to get exclusive access to the recordings of our 2018 papers to be released shortly, you will need to join up as a member below: